yellowmessenger/documentation/docs/platform_concepts/appConfiguration/zendesk-sunshine.md

 #### 1. Conversation with the Bot

-Automated replies from the pre-created journeys to the users endpoint channels listed Under sunshine
+Automated replies from the pre-created flows to the users endpoint channels listed Under sunshine

 #### 2. Interaction with the live agent